 While our crews work hard to keep the sewer mains clean, customers must maintain their own sewer lines.
 Many customers do not realize that they own the sewer lateral that connects their property to Vallecitos' sewer system.
 A sewer lateral is the pipe that drains the sinks, showers, and toilets from your home or building to Vallecitos' main sewer line.
 It is the property owners responsibility for the operation, maintenance, and repair of their property’s sewer lateral from the home or building and including the point of connection to the Vallecitos Water District’s sewer main line.
 Learn more...

-To see water our Systems Collection Department does during wet weather, click on the video below:
+To see water our Systems Collection Department in action, click on the video below: